 It changed hands once again in 2003 when it was bought by two New Yorkers, who turned it into what it is today- one really awesome music venue.
 They kept the old western vibe, added some great bbq to the menu and started bringing in some really amazing musical acts.
 In recent years, the venue has received all kinds of press, contributing to its popularity.
 It was named a Top Ten Hidden Gem of the Country by Billboard Magazine and has been featured on Anthony Bourdain: No Reservations.

 Pappy & Harriet’s has an open-mic night and a house band weekly, but the real draw is the big names it attracts.
 Paul McCartney, Robert Plant, Sean Lennon, and Eagles of Death Metal are just a few that have graced the stage.
 If planning a trip to the Joshua Tree area, I highly recommend checking the calendar on their website and purchasing tickets well in advance if there’s a show that interests you.
 They tend to sell out quickly.
 And, if there isn’t anything on the calendar, visit anyway.
 The food and atmosphere alone are worth it.
 A reservation for dinner is recommended, although not required.

 These are just a few of the interesting and odd things to do in the Joshua Tree area.
 It’s certainly not limited to these.
 A day can be easily be spent exploring, just make sure you have a route properly planned before going too far out in the desert.
-Cell service is spotty at best and in some areas non-existent.
+Cell service is spotty at best.
 Hope you love Joshua Tree as much as I do.
 Enjoy!